User Trials For Softer And Subjective Product Claims

 Sensory feedback is provided by panelists in the form of responses to individual questions about the look and feel of a product and its impact on their skin or hair.

 Sometimes a product requires actual consumer feedback to support its claims because they are inherently considered to be “subjective.”
-Subjective user feedback allows for “soft” claims that involve the look and the feel of a product or the skin post usage.
+Subjective user feedback allows for “soft” claims that involve the look, feel and performance of a product on the skin post usage.

-Validated generally recommends a qualitative questionnaire on most studies that are submitted.
-The user-perceived benefits of a product can bolster the clinical results, and sometimes the consumer perception is better than the measured product efficacy.
+Validated Claim Support generally recommends a qualitative questionnaire on most studies.
+The user-perceived benefits of a product can bolster the clinical results, and occasionally the consumer perception is better than the measured product efficacy.

 Cosmetic Label Claim Studies

-As a rule of thumb in the industry, a minimum of 30 subjects to complete is usually the go-to standard for skincare and beauty claims.
+The widely accepted industry standard is a minimum of 30 subjects to complete a study for statistically significant skincare and beauty claims.

-We recommend starting with 35 subjects to account for dropout over the course of most studies, although for extended durations and specialty designs we may request a higher start number.
+We recommend starting with 35 subjects to account for dropout over the course of most studies, although for extended durations and specialty designs we may suggest an increased number to start.

 Active Ingredient Pilot and Proof of Concept

-VCS is comfortable testing on smaller panels as well, generally with a minimum of 5 subjects for proof of concept.
+VCS is comfortable testing on smaller panels as well, generally with a minimum of 5 subjects for a pilot or proof of concept study.

-While these small panels won’t help you substantiate final claims, they are great for active ingredient comparisons and can help you to ensure your product is ready for final active testing and support.
+While these small panels won’t help you substantiate final claims, they are great for active ingredient comparisons and can help you to ensure your product is ready for final clinical testing and support.

-Standard demographic details are reported in a HIPPA compliant and blinded manner for the sponsor, and studies can be recruited with a wide range of parameters in mind.
+Standard demographic details are reported in a HIPPA compliant and blinded manner for the sponsor, and studies can be recruited with a wide range of parameters.

 Home Use Trials (HUT) and Consumer Preference Testing

 Home Use Trials (HUTs) provide subjective feedback which can be used to substantiate a wide range of claims.
-Either incorporated into a clinical trial or as a separate study, they help to discover what the consumer thought about your product after using it for a specific length of time.
+Either incorporated into a clinical trial or as a separate study, they help to support what the consumer thought about your product after using it for a specific length of time as directed.

 Home Use Trials are very effective in helping determine consumer preference and perception for a specific product.

 The number of subjects in a study varies depending on what is deemed necessary to show statistical significance upon data analysis.